javi99/MT_predicting_BSD/README.md

 We have three main folders: data, models, and processing

-In each of these folders there is a development folder that contains the notebooks we used to explore the data and test code that would be used to into our actual ML pipeline.
+In each of these folders there is a development folder that contains the notebooks we used to explore the data and test code that would be used in our actual ML pipeline.

 data